Human Rights Initiatives

 Toyo Kanetsu Group Human Rights Policy

 Toyo Kanetsu recognizes the following as human rights risks that are highly relevant to the Group’s business activities.
+We comply with the laws and regulations of each country and region where we operate, while striving to create a safe and secure work environment where all employees can fully realize their potential.

 • Occupational Health and Safety